 It’s the most wonderful time of the year.
-And it’s easy to think you have to skip out on holiday treats if you’re sticking to the Plant Paradox diet, but you don’t.
+And it’s easy to think you have to skip out on holiday treats if you’re sticking to a lectin-free diet, but you don’t.
 That’s why we came up with these warm, soft, and yummy winter cookie wonders!

 Seriously, Dr. Gundry’s spicy ginger gluten-free cookie recipe is just right for the holiday season.